BBaloglu/ASHURE/README.md

 ```

 # ASHURE
-A Sure Heuristic under Random events - A Python based toolkit for analysis of metagenomic data from nanopore sequencing.
+A Sure Heuristic under Random events - A Python based toolkit for analysis of environmental DNA from nanopore sequencing.

 ASHURE is designed for analysis of linear consensus or 1d2 like fastq data from nanopore sequencing devices.
-A library preparation procedure such as rolling circle amplification (RCA) generates ssDNA containing repeats of their originating template.
-When read by a nanopore sequencing device, these highly errored but repetative reads can be realigned to generate a more error free consensus.
+Library preparation procedure such as rolling circle amplification (RCA) generate ssDNA containing repeats of their originating template.
+When these concatemers are read by a nanopore sequencing device, the repetative regions can be realigned to generate a more error free consensus.

 ASHURE works by leveraging priori information about the amplicon such as primers used, reference database of related sequences, and amplicon size to find, align, and generate a polished consensus read.
-Reference sequences do not have to match the amplicon.
-They just have to be similar enough (70-80 percent identity) for fuzzy kmer based aligners to work.
+Reference sequences do not have to match the amplicon, just similar enough (70-80 percent identity) for fuzzy kmer based alignment.

-Generally, the sensitivity and speed of the pipeline will be dependent on the quality of the reference or pseudo reference used.
-A large library of reference sequences will result in slow search speed.
-A reference database of wholly unrelated sequences will result in zero hits.
-For the best results, you should curate a compact but accurate database of reference sequences relevant to your raw fastq data.
-The tools and steps for generating a good pseudo reference sequences are shown in [pseudo_references.ipynb](https://github.com/bbaloglu/ashure/demos/pseudo_references.ipynb).
+The sensitivity and speed of the pipeline is dependent on the quality of the reference or pseudo reference used.
+Searching large libraries will take time and compute effort is sometimes wasted on comparing against unrelated or redundant sequences.
+A bad reference sequences will result in poor alignments that contaminate multi-alignment.
+The best results are obtain by searching  against a compact but accurate database of reference sequences relevant to your raw fastq data.
+The tools and steps for generating good pseudo reference sequences are shown in [pseudo_references.ipynb](https://github.com/bbaloglu/ashure/demos/pseudo_references.ipynb).

-For metagenome analysis, de novo sequence clusters are generated in the last step of the pipeline using an adaptive density based clustering approach called OPTICS.
-Traditional OTU thresholding approaches do not work with nanopore data because error profile is highly variable and subject to sequence identity of the amplicons.
-Density based clustering is advantageous because it can adaptively call OTU boundaries based on the divergence in local sequence identity.
-The error profile of the sequencing device does not need to be fully understood for this clustering approach to work.
-You just need enough read coverage around a true amplicon for you to detect novel clusters.
-A demo of this approach can be found in [clustering.ipynb](https://github.com/bbaloglu/ashure/demos/clustering.ipynb)
+Sequence clusters are generated in the last step of the pipeline using a density based clustering approach called OPTICS.
+Traditional OTU thresholding approaches do not work with nanopore data because the error profile of each read is unpredictable.
+Density based clustering is more suited for these situations because OTU boundaries are adaptively called based on the divergence in local sequence identity.
+This method requires sufficient coverage around a true amplicon for clustering to work.
+An interative demo of how this approach works can be found in [clustering.ipynb](https://github.com/bbaloglu/ashure/demos/clustering.ipynb).

-Finally, read polishing can be done with medaka, nanopolish, or racon pipelines.
-We do not implement these in our code as installation of some of these packages is rather complicated for the end user.
-We already get good results via clustering find these further steps unneccessary.
-However, if you wish, our toolkit can prepare the relevant input data for these polishing tools.
-A demo of this process with racon is shown in [polishing](https://github.com/bbaloglu/ashure/polishing.ipynb).
+Read polishing with medaka, nanopolish, or racon is supported by our pipeline.
+Our toolkit only prepares input data for these tools.
+A demo of this process is shown in [polishing](https://github.com/bbaloglu/ashure/polishing.ipynb).

 ## Dependencies
 ### Runtime dependencies